 Simian by Vikram Balagopal

-Anyway the story starts with a dialogue between Bhim of Mahabharata and Hanuman of Ramayana – who are both sons of the wind god and hence brothers separated by two epics.
+Anyway, the story starts with a dialogue between Bhim of Mahabharata and Hanuman of Ramayana.
+They are both sons of the wind god and hence brothers separated by two epics.
 The Vol 1 and 2 that I have is primarily the Hanuman’s story of Ramayana – it starts from the point when he met Ram and goes on till he came back from his first trip to Lanka.
 What makes this angle interesting is that it demystifies the myth of Hanuman as an ardent devotee of Ram.
 Here Hanuman questions Sugriva and Ram.
-In the process of helping Ram he discovers his own strength.
-Which he knew he had but never had the chance to experience it and obviously he never knew the impact.
+In the process of helping Ram, he discovers his own strength.
+Which he knew he had but never had the chance to experience it and obviously, he never knew the impact.

 Explore it.
-If you like carry on, otherwise abandon.http://www.anureviews.com/simian-by-vikram-balagopal/https://i2.wp.com/www.anureviews.com/wp-content/uploads/2014/08/SImian.jpg?fit=367%2C569https://i2.wp.com/www.anureviews.com/wp-content/uploads/2014/08/SImian-150x150.jpgBook ReviewsMythologyGraphic Novel,Mahabharata,RamayanWhen this graphic novel came to me for review with the back cover informing that it is the story of Ramayana & Mahabharata, my first thoughts were – is this a new version of Amar Chitra Katha?
-I wondered if I should expect a new angle or...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+If you like carry on, otherwise abandon.http://www.anureviews.com/simian-by-vikram-balagopal/http://www.anureviews.com/wp-content/uploads/2014/08/SImian.jpghttp://www.anureviews.com/wp-content/uploads/2014/08/SImian-150x150.jpgBook ReviewsMythologyGraphic Novel,Mahabharata,RamayanWhen this graphic novel by Vikram Balagopal came to me for review with the back cover informing that it is the story of Ramayana & Mahabharata, my first thoughts were – is this a new version of Amar Chitra Katha?
+I wondered if I should expect a new angle or...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews